Some women have an oversupply of breast milk, which may be your crisis! Maybe you are making more milk than your baby needs.

 - How do I reduce my milk supply?

-- How do I reduce a fast flow of milk?
+- How do I reduce the fast flow of milk?

-- Other issues such as leaking, sleeping, colic, and blood in stools.
+- Other issues include leaking, sleeping, colic, and blood in stools.

 - Tips for handling extra gassiness in the breastfed baby.